What is latent labor, how long does it last and is there anything you can do to speed it up?

 How long does latent labor last?

 The duration of latent labor varies.
 It mostly depends on when your body decides to make harder, more-frequent contractions.
+Some people find it longer on their first baby (but not always).

 Many people don’t notice early latent labor — it can feel similar to the regular aches and pains of pregnancy.

-What is a prolonged latent labor?
+What is prolonged latent labor?

 It just means early contractions that last a long time.